 Designed by Baker Design Group, and also LEED Commercial Interiors Certified, the interior renovation of this existing structure includes new offices for SEAS Administration, classrooms that meet design criteria equivalent with those in the SEC, and finishes and furniture that meet Harvard’s healthy materials requirements.
 The renovations will be completed prior to the SEC, with a ground-floor childcare facility ready by the end of 2019.

 What else is happening in Allston?

 In addition to the iLab, LifeLab, LaunchLab, ArtLab, the opening of Klarman Hall at HBS, and Harvard Athletics, plans for an Enterprise Research Campus are in process.

 What is the Enterprise Research Campus?

 The area known as the Enterprise Research Campus is a Harvard University-owned parcel in Allston Landing North which was previously occupied by CSXT, a transportation company.
 The University envisions this property as a becoming a non-institutional center for innovation, collaboration, and entrepreneurship within the City of Boston and the region.
-In the near future, the area known as Allston Landing South will be transitioning to Harvard control, unlocking additional significant acreage for development.
 By developing the Enterprise Research Campus, the University will be transforming a previously industrial rail yard into a green, pedestrian-friendly area in Allston for business and research.
 Given its proximity to Harvard Business School and Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS), as well as peer universities, healthcare leaders, and Boston’s science and technology sector, the new development area has the potential to become a hub for anchor companies, incubators, startups, and social enterprises.